 Amongst various digital platforms, statistics suggest that email open rate is highest on a mobile device.
-This stat simply mean, your email should look readable and beautiful (more importantly – not filled with broken links/images etc.).
+This stat simply means, your email should look readable and beautiful (more importantly – not filled with broken links/images, etc.).

 Evidently, responsive email designs provide an optimal customer experience but this reason doesn’t seem to convince business owners to make a switch to it.